Seneca Nation of Indians: Culture

-In the Iroquois Confederacy, the Seneca are known as the "Keepers of the Western Door," for they are the westernmost of the Six Nations.
+In the Haudenosaunee Confederacy, the Seneca are known as the "Keepers of the Western Door," for they are the westernmost of the Six Nations.
 In the Seneca language they are called O-non-dowa-gah, (pronounced: Oh-n'own-dough-wahgah) or "Great Hill People."
-At the time of the formation of the Iroquois League, the original five nations occupied large areas of land in Northeast North America, particularly present-day New York, Pennsylvania, and Southeast Canada.
-The historical territoryof the Seneca Nation ran throughout the Finger Lakes area in Central New York, and in the Genesee Valley in Western New York.
+At the time of the formation of the Haudenosaunee League, the original five nations occupied large areas of land in Northeast North America, particularly present-day New York, Pennsylvania, and Southeast Canada.
+The historical territory of the Seneca Nation ran throughout the Finger Lakes area in Central New York and the Genesee Valley in Western New York.
 The Seneca lived in longhouses near rivers, and their villages were well fortified with wooden-stake palisade fences.

-These were settled communities in which the people cultivated the Three Sisters staple crops: varieties of corn, beans, and squash.
+These were settled communities in which the people cultivated the Three Sisters staple crops: varieties of maize, beans, and squash.
 In Seneca the Three Sisters are also called Deohako (pronounced: Jo- hay- ko), "the life supporters."
 Generally women cultivated and processed the crops, maintaining seed crops and experimenting with varieties, and men were subsistence hunters and fishers.

 The Seneca were highly skilled at warfare, and were considered fierce adversaries by other Native Americans and European colonists.
-But the Seneca were also renowned for their sophisticated diplomacy and oratory skills, and their willingness to unite with the other four of the original Five Nations to form the Iroquois Confederacy of Nations.
+But the Seneca were also renowned for their sophisticated diplomacy and oratory skills, and their willingness to unite with the other four of the original Five Nations to form the Haudenosaunee Confederacy of Nations.

 Today the Seneca Nation sustains its own people.
 Its enterprises benefit surrounding communities with a variety of cultural, educational and economic efforts.
 Its varied enterprises include: world-class casino gaming, hospitality and entertainment, which employ over 3,500 people; a convenience store chain (four stores), construction management, and diverse holdings in business ventures.

 Seneca language, song, art, dance, and sports are all vital expressions of their culture.
 The number of fluent Seneca language speakers is diminishing due to the deaths of elders, and the language is considered at-risk.
 The Nation has established language programs to help protect, preserve and develop a new generation of Seneca-language speakers to keep the language alive.

 Lacrosse is a sport played by male and female, young and old.
 Two new community sports complexes on each territory enable year-round lacrosse leagues and space for community programs, crafts and learning.
-Like other Iroquois tribes, Seneca Nation lacrosse players compete internationally on the Iroquois Nationals and Haudenosaunee Nationals squads, organized by the First Nations Lacrosse Association, which competes on par with fully sovereign nations such as the U.S. and Canada in international competition.
+Like other Haudenosaunee nations, Seneca Nation lacrosse players compete internationally on the Haudenosaunee Nationals squads, organized by the First Nations Lacrosse Association, which competes on par with fully sovereign nations such as the U.S. and Canada in international competition.

 A Faithkeepers' School supports and ensures the ongoing practice of traditional teachings, arts, knowledge and the living culture of the Longhouse ways.
 The vibrancy of the rich Seneca heritage is evident in the ceremonies, practices, and cultural events that are infused with dance, music and song, arts, crafts and traditional foods that honor and celebrate Seneca culture.